 Seattle Public Schools Special Education

-Seattle Public Schools (Seattle Public Schools) provides special education services for more than 7,000 students (about 13%) of the District.
+Seattle Public Schools (Seattle Public Schools More) provides special education services for more than 7,000 students (about 13%) of the District.
 Of these, about 80% spend the majority of their day in general education or advanced learning settings.
-Our students are also enrolled in most District programs, including Montessori and Highly Capable A cohort is a group of students.
-For example, a cohort can.
+Our students are also enrolled in most District programs, including Montessori and Highly Capable Cohort.
 We are proud that our students with disabilities are engaged in a broad range of opportunities.
 Nonetheless, we seek improvement.
-Equity in access to neighborhood schools, Option schools provide a variety of programmatic opportunities, different curriculum, and educational, and all of the District’s programs is an ongoing priority for our department.
+Equity in access to neighborhood schools, Students may apply for one of our 22 option schools.
+Option schools More, and all of the District’s programs is an ongoing priority for our department.

 Who Receives Special Education Services?